MicrosoftDocs/well-architected/well-architected/security/establish-baseline.md

 # Recommendations for establishing a security baseline

-**Applies to Well-Architected Framework Security checklist recommendation:**
+**Applies to Azure Well-Architected Framework Security checklist recommendation:**

 |[SE:01](checklist.md)| Establish a security baseline aligned to compliance requirements, industry standards, and platform recommendations.
 Regularly measure your workload architecture and operations against the baseline to sustain or improve your security posture over time.|
 |---|---|